 You can uninstall Blackmagic RAW by downloading the installer and when running it, choose "Remove".

-.braw.
+The problem with this method is that you will also remove the Blackmagic RAW Player and the thumbnail previewer and we recommend using them to improve your daily experience with .braw.
 In order to only remove Blackmagic RAW Adobe plugins, we added a checkbox in our own uninstaller for that.

-You can also follow the manual uninstallation procedure to uninstall Blackmagic RAW plugins from Blackmagic Design (only the plugins for Adobe CC) : exit any Adobe software such as Premiere Pro, Media Encoder and After Effects.
+You can also follow the manual uninstallation method to uninstall Blackmagic RAW plugins from Blackmagic Design (only the plugins for Adobe CC) : exit any Adobe software such as Premiere Pro, Media Encoder and After Effects.
 Then go to your MediaCore folder :

-Mac OSX :
+Mac OSX : /Library/Application Support/Adobe/Common/Plug-ins/7.0/MediaCore

 and remove the following :

 That's all for now, don't forget to follow us on Facebook or subscribe to our newsletter at the bottom of this page to be sure to not miss any news!
 You can also contact us if you have any trouble.